 - Strengthen and update on a regular basis the pedagogical writing component of the Department’s website informing users about in-house and external opportunities to enhance one’s writing and compete for writing fellowships.

 - Promote among faculty the development or enhancement of at least one major pedagogical activity per semester aimed at improving students’ historical writing.

 - Establish a major writing contest on an annual basis to recognize the best papers submitted in lower division classes, junior, and senior seminars.

 - Assist the Undergraduate Committee in the SACS-related evaluation of written assignments completed in core courses.

 - Coordinate in-house writing tutors in the Department maximizing their time and effort and enhancing their overall training and quality in coordination with the FIU Center for Excellence in Writing and the Department’s GAs.

-- Tutor one-on-one, at least 10% of the students who use the tutoring services every semester.
+- Tutor one-on-one, at least some of the students who use the tutoring services every semester.